rusoku/TouCAN-SocketCAN_DKMS/README.md

-SocketCAN linux driver for Toucan USB to CAN bus converter
+SocketCAN linux driver for TouCAN USB to CAN bus converter
 ====

 Building kernel module